-This presentation will include a review of patient case studies demonstrating best practices for dosing/titration of VMAT2 inhibitors, management of concomitant medications and potential adverse effects, and appropriate duration of therapy.
-Each case will review the how-to’s of individualizing treatment decisions and recommendations for patients with tardive dyskinesia.
+This presentation includes a review of patient case studies demonstrating best practices for dosing/titration of VMAT2 inhibitors, management of concomitant medications and potential adverse effects, and appropriate duration of therapy.
+Each case reviews the how-to’s of individualizing treatment decisions and recommendations for patients with tardive dyskinesia.

 You will proceed through the following steps to satisfactorily complete this course:

 Participants in this course must complete an examination and achieve a score of 70% or greater.
 Up to two exam attempts are provided to each participant.
 Successful completion of the course also requires the completion of a course evaluation.
 Upon successful completion, ACPE credit is reported immediately to CPE Monitor although transcripts can be retrieved by participants online at http://cpnp.org/mycpnp/transcript/acpe.